Advanced: Using the Mask Tool to Exclude Training Interference

 -

-Mask mode.
+Mask mode

 Mask modes are divided into Global mask and Single image mask.
 You can select it from the mask toolbar, as shown in the image below.

-The drawn mask applies to all images.
+Global mask: The mask applies to all images.

 Usage Tips